I Am the Black Swift and the Black Swift Is Me: An Abstract Musing On a Mysterious Bird – An ABA Young Birders Essay

 It is winter now in California, the skies often dull with the long-awaited rain, the hillsides blossoming green again, turning the land beautiful.
 The swifts are gone, deep in the heart of South America, where they continue to be ornithological mysteries, like shadow specters evading both the understanding of man and the eyes of me.
 They will return this spring, passing silent and unseen overhead.
 I will again stare up at the fading lilac sky and wonder if a swift will cross it, knowing that one probably will not.
 Perhaps this year, I will go to them, seek them out in the mountains on a warm June evening, watch one or two dance overhead for a few wonder-filled moments.
 Or perhaps they will be but specks on the horizon, remaining among the most elusive of birds.
 Even if I never behold these birds, I still know they are out there, breathing, flying, breeding.
 I rest assured of my place in their world and theirs in mine, how we are the same yet not, how we are one yet separate.
 Their atoms are mine, mine theirs, as they are for all earthly creatures, past, present, and future.
 I have been, am, or will be, the Black Swift.
 That, and the Black Swift is me.

-Ava Molnar lives in southern California and has been birding for almost eight years.
+Ava M. lives in southern California and has been birding for almost eight years.
 She is eighteen years old and has five pet ducks.
 Although unable to name a favorite bird, she cannot deny she has a fondness for swifts.
 In addition to birding, Ava enjoys bird banding, reading, writing, and photography.